Technical Avoidance and Its Impact on Thai Tech

 • Year 3: Hello World, now with a database

 That is not an insult.
-That is a curriculum reality.
+That is curriculum design.

 You do not close a gap by denying it exists.

-The root problem is not talent, it’s avoidance
+The root problem is not talent, it is avoidance

 When I was in college, the majority of people I knew hated coding.